5 Year Old Waking Up Too Early? Here Are 6 Solutions to Try

 1. Ignore the early wake-ups

 Do you resort to sleeping in your child’s room just to get her to quiet down and get some sleep?
-Have you spent the majority of the early morning hours pleading with her to sleep, or even getting frustrated and yelling at her for waking up so early?
+Have you spent the early morning hours pleading with her to sleep or getting frustrated and yelling at her for waking up so early?

-This attention—whether positive or negative—enables the behavior you don’t want to see to keep happening.
+This attention—positive or negative—enables the behavior you don’t want to see to keep happening.

 For instance, lying down with her for the rest of the morning rewards early waking.
 Even getting upset and losing your temper sends the message that waking up early is now a “thing” between the two of you.